 When my cats Merlin and his sister Coco arrived in their new home, I thought I’d go deaf from loud stereo purring.
 They’d come straight from the Humane Society after a tumultuous first year and four different homes.
 They knew they’d finally found their forever home and draped their bodies over my head and ears.
 I quickly learned the “hello, I’m happy to be here” purr message only lasted a few minutes and then everyone could sleep after that.

 Cats don’t purr non-stop for hours.
 It takes energy to purr.
 If you sit with a purring cat, they tend to purr while you stroke them, they stop after a few minutes if you stop, but begin to purr again if you stroke then again.

 If purring can signal pleasure or pain, how can you tell the difference?

 Technically, you can’t.
 The mechanism for creating any purr is the same.
 It begins in the brain which sends rhythmic, neural messages to the laryngeal muscles in the throat alternating with the diaphragm at the rate of 25 to 150 vibrations per second (Hz).
 This building up and releasing of air movement separates the vocal cords to create the distinct purring sound during both inhalation and exhalation.

 The only way to decipher the difference between a pleasure and pain purr is to look for other clues from body language to behavior.
 It could be as subtle as licking their lips frequently signalling gum or dental issues, or nausea.
-The tail could be twitching in agitation or they might be going up the stairs more slowly.
+Dilated pupils in normal light can indicate pain.
+The tail could be twitching in agitation in attempt to self-soothe or they might be going up the stairs more slowly because of painful arthritis.